LBNL-UCB-STI/beam/docs/developers.rst

 GIT-LFS timeout - how to proceed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Some timeout issues can happen when trying to push huge files.
-The steps below can be followed in some exceptional cases:
+Sometimes it is possible to face a timeout issue when trying to push huge files.
+The steps below can be followed:

 #.
 Connect to some EC2 server inside the same Amazon S3 region: us-east-2